IBM/universal-connectors/filter-plugin/logstash-filter-mysql-percona-guardium/README.md

 6. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated,the connector appears in the Configure Universal Connector page.

+## Configuring the MySQL for Percona filters in Guardium Insights

+To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/RefaelAdi/universal-connectors/blob/INS-18044/docs/UC_Configuration_GI.md#Configuring_Filebeat_to_forward_audit_logs_to_Guardium)

+In the input configuration section, refer to the Filebeat section.

  ## Contribute
   You can enhance this filter and open a pull request with suggested changes - or you can use the project to create a different filter plug-in for Guardium that supports other data sources. ## References See \[documentation for Logstash Java plug-ins\](https://www.elastic.co/guide/en/logstash/current/contributing-java-plugin.html).
 See \[Guardium Universal connector commons\](https://www.github.com/IBM/guardium-universalconnector-commons) library for more details regarding the standard Guardium Record object.